 Copyright

-Copyright is the legal right that is initially held by the person who has created a piece of work.
+Copyright is a legal right that gives creators of literary, artistic and other works the exclusive right to use, distribute and profit from their works.
 There are several different laws and regulations that determine how you may use works that are protected by copyright.
-There are also some exceptions to copyright, for example for students and teachers at universities and colleges.
+There are also some exceptions to copyright, for example for students and teachers at universities and colleges, Creative Commons licenses and works created using AI tools.

-If you are a student or teacher at a university or college, certain exceptions to copyright may apply, according to the Bonus Copyright Access Agreement.
-The Bonus Copyright Access Agreement gives students the ability to copy, share and save copyrighted material digitally and analogue form for educational purposes.
-However, if you refer to this material in your own work, you must correctly cite the source.
+If you are a student or teacher at a university or college in Sweden, certain exceptions to copyright may apply, according to the Bonus Copyright Access Agreement.
+The Bonus Copyright Access Agreement allows students to copy, share and save copyrighted material digitally and analogue form for educational purposes.
+Nevertheless, you must still declare what source you have used and reference it correctly .

 As a student/teacher at KI you are allowed to (for example):